T-Pau/Anykey/Documentation/Anykey ZX Spectrum.md

 - Cursor (1 button)
 - Keyjoy (2 buttons)

+The Keyjoy joystick can be configured to arbitrary keys by the user, only the default configuration is supported.

-The left window displays joystick in port 1, the middle window port 2, the right window the PS/2 mouse.
+The left window displays joystick in port 1, the middle window port 2.

+## Mouse

+The right window the PS/2 mouse.
+It supports X/Y position, three buttons and a scroll wheel.

 ## Special Keys